-- 1) Kalepa Village I, II, III, IV existing; 180 affordable rental units. - 2) Paanau Village I & II existing; 110 affordable rental units. - 3) Kanikoo (Rice Camp Senior Housing) existing; 90-unit affordable rental complex for seniors 62 years or older; for households not greater than 60 percent of the area median income limits. - 4) Lima Ola 75 acres for workforce housing development; could potentially develop 550 affordable rental and homeownership opportunities of various units types to include single-family detached units, duplexes and small-lot units intended for aging in place; master plan has been completed; onsite infrastructure of Phase I residential lots began in December 2019. - 5) Koae Makana existing; 134 workforce housing rental units; completed in September 2020; full lease up. - 6) Pua Loke 1.5 acres; 40-50 affordable multi-family rental units; currently in pre-development. - 7) Waimea Huakai Apartments in partnership with the Ahe Group and Kauai Habitat for Humanity; 35 multi-family rental 1,2 and 3 bedroom units for households at or below 60 percent of Kauai median income, construction completed October 2020, full lease up December 2020.
+- 1) Kalepa Village I, II, III, IV existing; 180 affordable rental units. - 2) Paanau Village I & II existing; 110 affordable rental units. - 3) Kanikoo (Rice Camp Senior Housing) existing; 90-unit affordable rental complex for seniors 62 years or older; for households not greater than 60 percent of the area median income limits. - 4) Lima Ola 75 acres for workforce housing development; could potentially develop 550 affordable rental and homeownership opportunities of various units types to include single-family detached units, duplexes and small-lot units intended for aging in place; master plan has been completed; onsite infrastructure of Phase I residential lots completed in January 2022; developer selected by RFP in January 2022 to develop 40 units, multi-family affordable rental project and 45 units senior rental housing project on two of the Phase 1 parcels; Design/Build RFP issued in February 2022 for the development of a 20-25 unit permanently supportive rental project for those that are homeless or at risk of homelessness; RFP for development of 38 single family for sale lots to be issued in March 2022. - 5) Koae Makana existing; 134 workforce housing rental units; completed in September 2020; full lease up. - 6) Pua Loke 1.5 acres; 40-50 affordable multi-family rental units; completed in November 2022; full lease up. - 7) Waimea Huakai Apartments in partnership with the Ahe Group and Kauai Habitat for Humanity; 35 multi-family rental 1,2 and 3 bedroom units for households at or below 60 percent of Kauai median income, construction completed October 2020, full lease up December 2020.